- Debris in the fan intake / impeller path

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- Main filter is blocked restricting airflow
+- Main filter blocked, restricting airflow

-- Fine dust packed inside internal duct
+- Fine dust packed inside the internal duct

 - Fan motor bearing wear under heavy cycles

-- Aftermarket consumables altered airflow load
+- Aftermarket consumables altering airflow load

 Before you go — try one of these (they fix most cases).